How are Balance Disorders Treated?

 - Your age.
 Children and adult balance disorders are not the same.
 Children may outgrow some balance disorders without a need for treatment.
 If diagnosed at infancy, by the time they celebrate their fifth birthday, the diseases disappear.
 A good example is BPV, vestibular neuronitis, and labyrinthitis.
 It is, however, vital during these years that management be provided.
 Child milestones and development may be negatively affected if the balance disorder is ignored.

 - Medical history.
-Seemingly unrelated life events, accidents or medical interventions may be involved in your balance disorder.
-A thorough review beyond your ears and brain will give the specialist doctor a greater insight of where to start your treatment.
+Seemingly unrelated life events, accidents, or medical interventions may be involved in your balance disorder.
+A thorough review beyond your ears and brain will give the specialist doctor a greater insight into where to start your treatment.

 - General wellness.
 Are you well?
 For instance, dizziness may be due to low blood pressure or anaemia (low blood iron).
 Some simple blood tests may be ordered.

 - Your Lifestyle.
 This part of the assessment can be uncomfortable for some people.
 You may be asked about how you live and how you spend your time.
 Please answer as openly and honestly as you can.
 There may be an aspect of your life that is unknowingly affecting your balance.
 For example, stress from unemployment.

 - The Symptoms.
 There will be many questions about your symptoms.
 When did they start?
 How severe?
 Do your symptoms change?
 And many more

 Generally, balance disorder treatment focuses on suppression or resolution of a vestibular condition.
 Interventions can be used in singles or in combination.
 They may include: